nipafx/nipafx.dev/content/talks/java-var.md

 ---
-title: "Fun With `var`"
+title: "Fun with `var`"
-tags: [anonymous-classes, default-methods, generics, lambda, java-10, var]
+tags: [core-lang, default-methods, generics, lambda, java-10, var]
 date: 2018-11-08
 slug: talk-java-var
 description: "A live-coding talk where I show off all you need to know about `var` in Java.
 And then some."